-- (1) A police officer or officer of the Impôts may, on producing the written authority of the Attorney General, visit a prisoner for the purpose of - (a) interviewing the prisoner; - (b) establishing the identity of the prisoner; - (c) charging the prisoner with an offence. - (2) A visit for the purpose of interviewing the prisoner shall take place only with the consent of the prisoner. - (3) The visit shall take place within the sight of an officer and, unless the Governor directs otherwise, within the hearing of an officer. - (4) In this Rule, "police officer" includes a member of the Honorary Police.
+- (1) A police officer or officer of the Impôts may, on producing the written authority of the Attorney General, visit a prisoner for the purpose of any of the following - (a) interviewing the prisoner; - (b) establishing the identity of the prisoner; - (c) charging the prisoner with an offence; - (d) visiting the prisoner at the prisoner's request.34 - (2) A visit for the purpose of interviewing the prisoner shall take place only with the consent of the prisoner. - (3) The visit shall take place within the sight of an officer and, unless the Governor directs otherwise, within the hearing of an officer. - (4) In this Rule, "police officer" includes a member of the Honorary Police.